-Scott Eric Williams is a self-taught artist from Cape Town.
-Williams uses diverse media, which range from sculpture with recycled materials and weaving to illustration and Wheatpaste street art.
-Having experienced a nomadic existence for most of his life Williams is moved to create deep empathetic work, with an intention to pro-actively contribute to a multifaceted image of African identity.
-Scott’s work reflects on urban migrations, and contemplates experiences of loss, depression, land, hope and trade within inner-city contexts.
-Through his use of urban detritus he strives to make sense of the city by engaging with its leftovers.
-Scott’s work embeds a sense of site-specificity due to the nature of materials coming from particular stores and locations.
+Scott Eric Williams is a self-taught artist from Cape Town and 2019 Andrew Mellon Award winning artist.
+Williams uses diverse media, which range from sculpture with recycled materials and weaving to zines and Wheatpaste street art.
+Williams is moved to create empathetic work, with an intention to pro-actively contribute to a multifaceted image of African identity.
+Scott’s work contemplates experiences of migration, land, hope and trade within inner-city contexts.
+Through his use of urban detritus and site specific materials he strives to make sense of city life.
+As a solo artist he has exhibited at Eclectica Contemporary, Gallery MOMO, Dyman Contemporary, Geumgang Nature Art Biennale and UCT Michaelis – amongst others.

-Being a founding member of the collective Burning Museum (2012-2015) Williams’ work is also strongly characterized by themes of the archive, remembrance and marginalized histories.
+As a founding member of the collective Burning Museum (2012-2015) Williams’ work is strongly characterized by themes of archive, remembrance and marginalized histories.
 Burning Museum have exhibited at The Centre for African Studies – UCT, Brundyn+, Kunsthaus Dresden and on the streets of Cape Town.
-His work includes also Youth Facilitation at The District Six Museum, Research & Archiving at Africa South Art Initiative and web, print design at Thupelo, Cape Town.
+His other work includes Youth Facilitation at The District Six Museum, Research & Multimedia Archiving at Africa South Art Initiative and writing for Artthrob.